Communications and Information Technology

 This AM/FM pocket radio is a popular audio player, used in US prisons.
 Its transparent case and headphones are designed to prevent the storage of contraband, making routine cellblock checks more efficient.
 Owning a radio in prison allows inmates to gain a sense of privacy, comfort, and personal agency, allowing them to follow news and entertainment from the outside world.

 Thomas Edison invented entire industries.
 By the 1890s, this included the phonograph, to record and play sound, and the kinetoscope, to display moving images.
 In the 1910s, he was able to synchronize projecting kinetoscopes with "kinetophone" phonographs, marrying the new film industry with the already robust phonograph industry.
 The kinetophone played huge "concert" cylinder records.
 This setup would have been used in a theater, though...

 Television innovator Charles Frances Jenkins developed mechanical television projectors and receivers like this one as early as the 1920s.
 Mechanical television works by scanning images with a spinning disk and sending the data via radio waves; the spinning disks of the projectors and receivers must be synchronized.
-This kit receiver was marketed to radio amateurs; at its height, Jenkins' station in Washington DC broadcasted to several hundred...
+This kit receiver was marketed to radio amateurs.
+At its height, Jenkins's station in Washington, D.C., broadcasted to several...

 By the early 1980s the reduced price and scale of video recording and playback technology had helped create a lucrative and competitive home video market.
 JVC's VHS and Sony's Betamax--two incompatible video formats--rose to prominence.
 Despite Beta's superior picture quality, VHS's longer recording capability--ideally suited for recording broadcast television for later viewing--established it as the standard.